Why use an image CDN? #

 Self-managed CDNs can be a good choice for sites with engineering staff who are comfortable maintaining their own infrastructure.

-Thumbor is the only self-managed image CDN available today.
+- Thumbor is the most popular self-managed image CDN.
 While it is open-source and free to use, it generally has fewer features than most commercial CDNs, and its documentation is somewhat limited.
 Wikipedia, Square, and 99designs are three sites that use Thumbor.
 See the How to install the Thumbor image CDN post for instructions on setting it up.

 Third-party image CDNs #